 Scholarship Program Director

-Anissa joined the New Mexico Simon Scholars Program, where she serves as the Scholarship Program Manager, in 2010.
-Anissa is a native New Mexican and has worked in the nonprofit community in Santa Fe for over 10 years.
-She attended New Mexico Highlands University, where she earned her degree in Business Administration and Marketing.
-She is currently pursuing her MBA at Eastern New Mexico University.
-In her role as Scholarship Program Manager, she manages the college program and scholarships, and oversees the marketing efforts for the organization.
+Anissa joined the New Mexico Simon Scholars Program, where she serves as the Scholarship Program Director, in 2010.
+Anissa is a native New Mexican and has worked in the nonprofit community in Santa Fe for over 13 years.
+She holds a Bachelor’s degree in Business Administration and Marketing and is currently pursuing her MBA at Eastern New Mexico University.
+In her role as Scholarship Program Director, she oversees the college program and scholarships, and the marketing efforts for the organization.
 Anissa is passionate about education and supporting underrepresented students as they pursue their education.
 Prior to this she worked for the New Mexico Drug Policy Alliance and Delta Mortgage.
 In her spare time, Anissa enjoys spending time outdoors with her husband, Shannon, and their two children, Finn and Sully.

 High School Program Manager